pished/logsontap/content/post/go-intro.md

 <!--more-->

 Notable Go features:

 - Is a compiled, statically typed language
 - Focused around concurrency through use of GoRoutines
 - Key distinction from C/C++ with built-in garbage collection and memory safety
-- Strings default as UTF-8 encoded[^1]
+- Strings default as UTF-8 encoded [^1]
 - Borrows much syntax of modern interpreted languages

+Installing Go will give the entire *language specifications*, *standard library*, *runtime environment*, and the *compiler* to the user in `/usr/local/go` for UNIX systems or `c:/go` for Windows.

+Since the inception of Go Modules in v1.11 the GOPATH is no longer needed when setting up a workspace and since v1.13 they have become the default for all development.
+Creating a module path is simple and usually done in the base of the directory with the `go mod init` command.

 [^1]: Basics of Bits, Bytes, and Encoding